-I. Summary of the subject matter of the dispute and the relevant findings of fact as determined by the referring court in the case registered under reference Povrv-1614/18
+I. Succinct summary of the subject matter of the dispute and the relevant findings of fact as determined by the referring court in the case registered under reference Povrv-752/19

-The parties to the main proceedings are PARKING d.o.o., Croatia, [...], the party seeking enforcement, and SAWAL d.o.o., Slovenia [...], the party against whom enforcement is sought.
-On 25 April 2016, enforcement proceedings were initiated following an application for enforcement based on an authentic document.
-On 23 May 2016, the notary [...]
-Croatia, issued a writ of execution based on the authentic document by which he ordered the party against whom enforcement is sought to settle, within 8 days, the debt claimed in the application for enforcement of HRK 100, plus statutory late payment interest, as well as the costs of the proceedings of HRK 1741.25.
-The debt of HRK 100 is based on a certified statement of account [...], the authentic document, and relates to a request for payment of a fee under the Zakon o Hrvatskoj radioteleviziji (Croatian Law on radio and television).
-The request was sent to the defendant at the same time as the writ of execution, on 9 February 2017.
-The party against whom enforcement is sought lodged an opposition to that writ, in a timely fashion, challenging the basis and amount of the debt and contends, in particular, that a Croatian notary is not and cannot be a competent judicial authority.
+The parties to the main proceedings are INTERPLASTICS S.R.O., [...]
+Bratislava, Slovakia, [...], the party seeking enforcement, and LETIFICO d.o.o., Velika Buna (Velika Gorica) [...], the party against whom enforcement is sought.
+On 4 February 2019, enforcement proceedings were initiated following an application for enforcement based on an authentic document.
+On 4 February 2019, the notary, Tomislav Knez (Sveta Nedjelja) [...], issued a writ of execution based on the authentic document No Ovrv-23/2019 by which he ordered the party against whom enforcement is sought to settle, within 8 days, the debt claimed in the application for enforcement of EUR 17 700, payment to be made in kunas (HRK), plus statutory late payment interest, as well as the costs of the proceedings of HRK 7 210.80.

-In accordance with the judgments delivered by the Court in Cases C-484/15 and C-551/15, notaries in Croatia acting in enforcement proceedings based on an 'authentic document' cannot be regarded as a court or tribunal within the meaning of the Regulation on the European Enforcement Order, nor for the purposes of applying the Regulation on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters.
-Furthermore, in those judgments, the
+The debt is based on a list of invoices issued on 11 December 2018.
+Both the request and the writ of execution were sent to the party against whom enforcement is sought on 13 February 2019.
+The party against whom enforcement is sought lodged an opposition to that writ, in a timely fashion, challenging the basis and amount of the debt.

-Court found that compliance with the principle of mutual trust between EU Member States in the field of cooperation in civil and commercial matters requires that decisions taken by the authorities of a Member State, the enforcement of which is sought in another Member State, have been delivered in court proceedings offering guarantees of independence and impartiality and in compliance with the principle of audi alteram partem.
-Therefore, the procedure prior to the issue of a writ of execution is not a procedure giving effect to the audi alteram partem principle and that decision is not delivered by a judicial authority, but by a notary [Or.3] who, as indicated above, cannot be regarded as a court or tribunal.
+In accordance with the judgments delivered by the Court of Justice of the European Union in Cases C-484/15 and C-551/15, notaries in Croatia acting in enforcement proceedings based on an 'authentic document' cannot be regarded as a court or tribunal within the meaning of the Regulation on the European Enforcement Order, nor for the purposes of applying the Regulation on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters.
+Furthermore, in those judgments, the Court found that compliance with the principle of mutual trust between EU Member States in the field of cooperation in civil and commercial matters requires that decisions taken by the authorities of a Member State, the enforcement of which is sought in another Member State, have been delivered in court proceedings offering guarantees of independence and impartiality and in compliance with the principle of audi alteram partem.
+Therefore, the procedure prior to the issue of a writ of execution is not a procedure giving effect to the audi alteram partem principle and that decision is not delivered by a judicial authority, but by a notary who, as indicated above, cannot be regarded as a court or tribunal.
 Those considerations support the conclusion that the abovementioned writ is issued by an authority with an absolute lack of jurisdiction and that, in consequence, the rules on absolute lack of jurisdiction apply.
 Accordingly, the referring court cannot accept measures taken by an authority absolutely lacking in jurisdiction, which is why it is not possible to continue the opposition proceedings brought against the writ of execution.
 Therefore, what is invalid ab initio may not become valid or be validated in the course of the procedure, since this would be contrary to the principle of equality of arms.